A psychologist is mental health professional who has undertaken a minimum of 6 years of combined university study and applied workplace supervision.

 To use the title psychologists in Australia you must hold registration with the Psychology Board of Australia (PsyBA).
-The highest, legal, specialist title for a psychologist is full registration with the PsyBA.
 All registered psychologists can diagnose, assess and treat clients, irrespective of endorsement.

 Registration allows psychologists to work in any area of psychology that is within their scope of practice and to use the title 'psychologist'.
 All psychologists registered with the PsyBA must meet a minimum standard of education and training (six years) and have been assessed as a suitable person to hold registration in the profession.

 All psychologists complete a six-year sequence of education and training.
 All psychologists must complete a four-year APAC-accredited sequence in psychology.
 To become fully registered and be able to use the title 'psychologist' they must complete one of the following programs: